Procedures for Requesting Accommodations

 After the Committee determines that submitted documentation adequately establishes a student’s disability, the Committee will attempt to identify reasonable and appropriate accommodations for the student’s disability.
 The Committee will do one of the following:

 - Approve the reasonable and appropriate accommodations requested by the student or recommended by the health care professional who substantiated the disability.

 - Approve different reasonable and appropriate accommodations that meet the needs of the student as established by the documentation submitted by the student.

-• Conclude that there are no reasonable and appropriate accommodations available for the student.
-To be reasonable, accommodations must not pose an undue hardship on OSU-COM, result in a fundamental alteration in the nature of the academic program or activity, or result in an undue financial or administrative burden on OSU-COM.
+- Conclude that there are no reasonable and appropriate accommodations available for the student.
+To be reasonable, accommodations must not pose an undue hardship on OSU-CHS, result in a fundamental alteration in the nature of the academic program or activity, or result in an undue financial or administrative burden on OSU-CHS.

-After the Committee has reached a decision on a request for accommodations, the Dean of Enrollment Management or designee will meet with the student.
+After the Committee has reached a decision on a request for accommodations, the Assistant Dean of Student Life or designee will meet with the student.

 If the Committee has approved accommodations, the Dean or designee will meet with the student to provide them with a written Notice of Accommodation form signed and dated by the Chair of the Committee and to discuss procedures for enacting the approved accommodations.
 The form will identify the student and list the approved accommodations to which the student is entitled.

-If the Committee has not approved accommodations, the Dean or designee will meet with the student to provide them with a written explanation of the Committee’s decision and to discuss concerns the student may have with the decision.
+If the Committee has not approved accommodations, the Dean or designee will meet with the student to provide them with an explanation of the Committee’s decision and to discuss concerns the student may have with the decision.

 Students may decide not to request accommodations for all courses and clerkships (e.g., a student needing extra time to complete written exams may decide not to request accommodations for a course with no written exams), and the student typically controls who will have knowledge of the student’s confidential disability and accommodation information.